Wabel/zoho-crm-copy-db/README.md

 ### 3.2.3

+_09 Mar.
+2020_

+Add an option in the command in order to exclude some Modules to be pushed on Zoho.

 _26 Feb.
 2020_

 Change the way update trigger is done.
 On update, it will check that a row doesn't already exists in `local_insert` first, to avoid wrong value in `local_update` for a new record.